The Spouse / Mate / Partner of the Narcissist

 A narcissist wrote this:

-“My mother was a frustrating, withholding,
+“My mother was a frustrating,

-conflicts) via my women.
+(resolve early conflicts) via my women.

 Relationships with labile borderlines are very intense & I equate intensity & lability with authenticity & depth.
 I also associate being loved with withholding, pain, betrayal, & frustration.
 Only a borderline can deliver this package of emotions & behaviors on a constant basis.
 The whole relationship is a protracted trauma bond.
 "Normal" women do not interest me as WOMEN at least.
 Still: I am very threatened & I hate certain behaviors and traits associated with Borderline: they make me feel insecure, abandoned, & tortured.